Control

 Switching between games

 If you run more than one room, you do not need to leave the Control page to move between them.
-Use the game picker in the navigation: it lists your games with a state badge (such as Running, Paused, Needs attention, or Idle) so you can see at a glance which rooms need you.
+Click the game nameplate in the control dock: it lists your other games, each with a live status dot and its current timer, and a marker on any room where players have asked for help.
 Select a game to jump to its Control page.
 Each room keeps its own session, so switching never disturbs a game in progress.

 Where to go next